- Does Gen Z Have it Harder Than Millennials? - November 20, 2023

 Funding Your Account

-The next step is to fund the account.
+But first, we have to fund the account.
 As with all things banking, never EVER pay any fees.
 So in order to transfer money into your trading account without paying any annoying bank fees, the easiest way is to set up a Bill Payment from your normal bank’s checking account.
 I was able to find “Questrade Inc” under my bank’s online payee list, and after entering my trading account number I was able to transfer money in pretty easily.
 Test with a small amount first and make sure it shows up.

 Americans, it looks like all of y’all (that’s my American accent.
 I’m very proud of it.) have something similar called “ACH”, or Automated Clearing House transaction.
 You will need the account number and routing number from your checking account, as shown below.

-Picking Your Equity Allocation
+Picking Your Portfolio Allocation

 Now, it should be no secret that we’re big fans of Index Investing.
 If you haven’t read our article about Index Investing, please do that now, but to briefly summarize why we love it and will continue to use it: